kshittijagrawal/Algorithms/Euclidean/README.md

 ### Euclidean Algorithm

-A recursive technique, here, could fill the gap of runtime.
+A recursive technique, here, could fill the void of runtime.
 The lemma says that `gcd(a, b) = gcd(a', b) = gcd(b, a')`, where a' is the remainder when a is divided by b.
 ```
 Euclid(a, b):